aiken-lang/.github/profile/README.md

 This Github organization references all core projects related to Aiken.

+### The compiler

-- The [aiken](https://github.com/aiken-lang/aiken) repository contains the magic; This is where the compiler is developed, as well as the base tools for Aiken and Plutus core.
+The [aiken](https://github.com/aiken-lang/aiken) repository contains the magic; This is where the compiler is developed, as well as the base tools for Aiken and Plutus core.

+### The standard library (a.k.a `stdlib`)

-- Aiken standard's library can be found in [stdlib](https://github.com/aiken-lang/stdlib).
+Aiken standard's library can be found in [stdlib](https://github.com/aiken-lang/stdlib).
 The standard library is entirely written and checked using Aiken which makes it good place to see some first real Aiken code.

+### The awesome list

+If you're looking for a collection of (curated) awesome Aiken libraries, DApps, tutorials & other cool stuff: the [awesome list](https://github.com/aiken-lang/awesome-aiken) is a good place to start!

+### Github integration

+Aiken comes with battery-included because we want developers to have the best possible experience.
+This also means providing an out-of-the-box [GitHub action](https://github.com/marketplace/actions/setup-aiken) to setup Aiken for your workflows, check formatting, run tests and generate docs.

+### Editors integrations

-- We provide syntax highlighting for Aiken for various editors.
+We provide syntax highlighting for Aiken for various editors.
 So far:

   | Editor     | Repository                                                                             |
   | ---        | ---                                                                                    |